The above video SHOULD be a demonstration of the difference in size between a fairly young

 forever home..here are kits available now to reserve but some not big/old enough to leave.

-NOW I have some "chins returned to me" that you might want to adopt--a year old and lived in a
+I have some "chins returned to me" that you might want to adopt--2 years old and lived in a pet

 TO SEE THE KITS, click on CHINS FOR SALE page.